MicrosoftDocs/sdk-api/sdk-api-src/content/uxtheme/nf-uxtheme-isappthemed.md

  In Windows 8, it is not possible to turn off visual styles.

-Do not call this function during <a href="/windows/desktop/Dlls/dllmain">DllMain</a> or global objects contructors.
+Do not call this function during <a href="/windows/desktop/Dlls/dllmain">DllMain</a> or global objects constructors.
 This may cause invalid return values.